 Urgent Care vs. Routine Check-Ups

-Can My Pet Have Coronavirus?
+Can My Pet Get Coronavirus?

-Another issue that might worry pet owners is whether or not their animal companions can be infected with and transmit the coronavirus.
+Another issue that might worry pet owners is whether their animal companions can be infected with and transmit the coronavirus.
 Although there have been animal cases and deaths related to COVID-19, the CDC states there is no evidence that pets can significantly spread the virus and animal-to-human transmission is highly unlikely.

 Nonetheless, extra precautions should be taken if you have either received a positive test or suspect being infected.
-The general rule is to treat your pet as you would a person, maintaining distance whenever possible, and wearing a face covering to avoid transmission.
-If possible, have another person take care of the pet while you’re infected,.
+The general rule is to treat your pet as you would a person, maintaining distance whenever possible and wearing a face covering to avoid transmission.
+If possible, have another person take care of the pet while you’re infected.
 Although the chances of spreading the virus are extremely low, it doesn’t hurt to be prepared.

 Caring for Your Pet in the Social Distancing Era